 - a.
-Approve the recommended updates to the Homeless Management Information System (HMIS) Policies and Procedures. - i.
-Approve the inclusion of the Agency Access Appeals Policy and Process to the HMIS Policies and Procedures. - b.
-Approve the recommendation for the Coordinated Entry System (CES) Policy and Procedures - i.
+Approve the recommended changes of the CES Policy and Procedures to the Continuum of Care (CoC) Board, including: - i.
 Incorporating an Emergency Transfer Request for participants who are victims of domestic violence, dating violence, human trafficking, sexual assault, or stalking to request an emergency transfer to another available, safe housing opportunity through CES. - ii.
 Discontinuing the use of the VI-SPDAT assessment and utilizing data collected in the program entry screen, primarily focusing on length of homelessness and disabling condition. - iii.
-Create a working group to have further discussions with a wide group of stakeholders about updating the prioritization policy to discontinue the shelter preference.
+Updating the prioritization policy to remove the use of the VI-SPDAT score and discontinuing the shelter preference to instead focus on length of homelessness, disability and chronic homelessness.